Skip to main content

 Meals and nutrition

-What it helps with: Congregate meals, home-delivered meals, nutrition advice, and seasonal food help.
+What it helps with: Congregate meals, home-delivered meals, nutrition advice, and some seasonal food help.
 Older adults who can leave home may be sent to a group meal site.
 People who are homebound or at nutrition risk may be screened for meal delivery.

 Who may qualify: Many Older Americans Act nutrition services focus on adults age 60 and older.
 Priority often goes to people with high need, limited support, disability, low income, or rural access problems.